marytts/marytts/README.md

 By using the option `--info`, you set the logger of `gradle` *AND* MaryTTS at the level INFO.
 By using `--debug`, you set the level to DEBUG.

+It is also possible to  the MaryTTS logger level to `INFO` or `DEBUG` by defining the system variable `log4j.logger.marytts`.

 ## Downloading and installing voices

 Run `./gradlew runInstallerGui` to start an installer GUI to download and install more voices.